Request info

 As part of this, confirming that the customer receives a successful payment confirmation is essential to avoid cloned orders.

-4. Verify transaction processes
+4. Verify Transaction Processes

 Verify complete end-to-end gateway transaction processing under 100s of purchase scenarios, devices, O/S, and systems.
 This helps you mirror the behaviors and patterns used by your customers.
 By leveraging crowdsourced or networked testers using real devices, you guarantee full coverage.